 Fixed versus adjustable rate loans

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Quick Quote Mortgage NMLS #388278 at 866-584-4650 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan to lock in a low rate.
+People choose these types of loans because interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a favorable rate.
+Call Quick Quote Mortgage NMLS #388278 at 866-584-4650 to learn more.

-Most ARMs are capped, which means they won't increase over a certain amount in a given period of time.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent a year, even if the index the rate is based on goes up by more than two percent.
-Sometimes an ARM features a "payment cap" that guarantees your payment won't go above a certain amount over the course of a given year.
-In addition, almost all ARM programs have a "lifetime cap" — this cap means that your rate can't ever exceed the capped percentage.
+Most programs feature a cap that protects borrowers from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than two percent per year, even though the underlying index goes up by more than two percent.
+Sometimes an ARM has a "payment cap" that guarantees that your payment can't go above a certain amount in a given year.
+Plus, almost all ARMs feature a "lifetime cap" — this cap means that the rate won't go over the capped amount.

-ARMs usually start out at a very low rate that usually increases over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You've probably read about 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are best for people who expect to move within three or five years.
+These types of adjustable rate programs benefit people who plan to sell their house or refinance before the loan adjusts.

-You might choose an ARM to get a very low initial rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
-ARMs can be risky if property values decrease and borrowers cannot sell their home or refinance their loan.
+You might choose an ARM to get a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky if property values decrease and borrowers are unable to sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at 866-584-4650.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.